Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Introduction

-\textbf{(P1) Temporal homogeneity}: Most edges and their weights in the time-varying graph should remain unchanged over a short-term time horizon.
-In other words, at any given time only a small number of edges in time-varying graphs change.
-Time-varying graphs in many applications satisfy this property.
-For example, consider a sensor network where the nodes and the edges represent sensor locations and correlations among sensor measurements respectively.
-If the sensors record the temperature in a building, various factors such as air conditioning, sunlight, and number of people in the room, locally affect the correlations among the sensor measurements but these factors vary smoothly over time.
-As a result, this sensor network will be a time-varying graph such that most edges remain constant, while the weights change only slightly over time, i.e., it follows \textbf{(P1)}.
-In addition to this example, time-varying graphs in fMRI and various biological networks seem to have this property \cite{monti2014, kim2014}.
+\textbf{1) Temporal homogeneity (TH)}: We assume that most edges and their weights in the TV graph model remain unchanged over a short-term time horizon, i.e., only a few graph edges change at any given time.
+TV graphs in many applications satisfy this property.
+For example, consider a sensor network where the nodes represent sensor locations.
+Often, the edges are chosen to capture information about correlations among sensor measurements.
+If the sensors record the temperature in a building, various factors, such as air conditioning, sunlight, and the number of people in the room, locally affect the correlations among the sensor measurements.
+However, these factors vary smoothly over time.
+As a result, data on this sensor network can be modeled by a TV graph where the connectivity itself does not change frequently, but the edge weights can change smoothly over time.
+TV graphs in fMRI and various biological networks can also be seen as having this property \cite{monti2014, kim2014}.